The Numskulls

 The Numskulls is a comic strip in The Beano, and previously in The Beezer and The Dandy – UK comics owned by D.C Thomson.
 The strip is about a team of tiny human-like technicians who live inside the heads of various people, running and maintaining their bodies and minds.
 It first appeared in The Beezer from 1962 until 1979, drawn by Malcolm Judge.
+The Numskulls are still going and featured weekly in the popular British comic The Beano.

 History

 The strip first appeared in The Beezer in 1962 and was drawn by Malcolm Judge.
 In this version, they lived inside a man's head rather than a boy's head.
 The man was never named, but the Numskulls referred to him as "our Man".
 There were six Numskulls during this time.
 The 'Mouth Department' was home to two Numskulls, named Alf and Fred.
 Luggy (Radar) looked a lot like Cruncher, Snitch looked like Cruncher as well except Snitch wore orange, Brainy had no glasses and had no hair apart from around his ears and wore black, Blinky looked the same except he was bald and Alf and Fred had two hairs on their head and wore black and yellow.

 Judge drew the strip until 1979, at which point Tom Lavery started drawing the strip.
 Judge returned as artist in 1984, and continued to draw it until his death in 1989.
 Following his death, John Dallas took over as artist.
 In 1990 the comic became The Beezer and Topper following the merge of The Topper and The Beezer.
 It was at this point that the man was replaced by a boy.
 In the Beezer and Topper, Dallas continued drawing the strip for a few months, before Steve Bright took over as artist for most of the comic's remaining run.
 Three years later the comic folded, and the strip joined The Beano in issue 2674, dated 16 October 1993, drawn by Tom Paterson.
-It was at this point "Our Boy" Became Edd, and each numskull was given a new look.
+It was at this point "Our Boy" became Edd, and each numskull was given a new look.
 The strip in the 60th anniversary special was drawn by Trevor Metcalfe.
 Paterson continued drawing it until late 2000, as shortly afterwards he took over Minnie the Minx from the retired Jim Petrie.
 The strip was then drawn by Barry Glennard, who became the permanent artist in 2003, although Dave Eastbury drew some strips on occasion during 2002.
 Tom Paterson returned to contribute a number of strips in 2007–2009, as well as in the 2009 and 2011 Beano Annuals.

 After "Our Man" became "Edd" and "Luggy" became "Radar" and "Nosey" became "Snitch", Edd became aware of the Numskulls' existence inside him, after a doctor discovered them on his X-ray system.
 Despite the doctor's alarm and decision that they had to be removed, Edd was very calm and wondered whether getting rid of them was a bad idea.

 The Numskulls in this version are: